clebig/vitalpbx_ha/README.md

 <pre>
 Modify button
 </pre>
-select disk and press
+select disk and press the bttons
 <pre>
-"Select" button and "Update Settings" button.
+Select
+Update Settings
 </pre>
 e.- Finally we press the button:
 <pre>
-"Done"
+Done
 </pre>
 and press the button
 </pre>
-"Accept Changes"
+Accept Changes
 </pre>
 and continue with the installation.<br>